gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 ---
 title: Onboarding a testnet validator
-publishDate: 2025-03-11T08:00:00-01:00
+publishDate: 2025-03-14T08:00:00-01:00
 translationKey: "bootnodes-persistent-peers"
 tags: ["validator", "valopers", "testnet", "onboarding"]
 level: Intermediate
-author: None
+author: d4ryl00
-summary: "This give a set of information on onboarding a validator node: how to provision the right server and connect it to the testnet"
+summary: "This give a set of information on onboarding a validator node: how to register as a valoper in the registry and how to submit a validator proposal"
 ---

 # Setting Up a Validator Node in gno.land